High dimensional consistent independence testing with maxima of rank correlations: Rank correlations and degenerate U-statistics

 \begin{example}[Blum--Kiefer--Rosenblatt's $R$] The symmetric kernel

 yields Blum--Kiefer--Rosenblatt's $R$ statistic \citep{MR0125690}, which is a rank-based U-statistic of order 6.
 One can verify the three properties in Assumption \ref{assumption:key} similarly to Hoeffding's $D$ by using that $h_{R,2}=2h_{D,2}$.
-In addition, for any pair of random variables, we have the correlation measure $\E h_R=0$ if and only if the pair is independent; cf.\ page 490 of \citet{MR0125690}. \end{example}
+In addition, for any pair of random variables, the correlation measure $\E h_R\ge0$ with equality if and only if the pair is independent, {and no continuity assumption is needed at all}; cf.\ page 490 of \citet{MR0125690}. \end{example}

 \begin{example}[Bergsma--Dassios--Yanagimoto's $\tau^*$] \citet{MR3178526} introduced a rank correlation statistic as a U-statistic of order 4 with the symmetric kernel